 - A copy of the abstract of the presentation that you will make at the meeting.

 Applications for travel fellowships will be considered as they are received.
 Applications will be reviewed and approved by the Associate Dean.
 All materials must be submitted at least three months before the meeting.
 Each award will be for a maximum of $500.
-We will provide no more than one travel fellowship per student per year, and one fellowship per laboratory for any given meeting.
+We will provide no more than one travel fellowship per student in a twelve-month-period, and one fellowship per laboratory for any given meeting.

 Travel awards are also available through :